YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 In this exercise, we will crash your virtual machine and then recover the database.
 First, we'll just do it on the existing database; then we will set up journaling from scratch.

 First, clean out old journal files.
 Verify that there are no shared memory segments in use.
-Then go into YottaDB/GT.M and perform a database operation and verify that there is now a new shared memory segment.
+Then go into YottaDB and perform a database operation and verify that there is now a new shared memory segment.

 .. parsed-literal::
-   yottadbuser@yottadbworkshop:~$ rm -f .fis-gtm/V6.2-000_x86_64/g/gtm.mjl_*
+   yottadbuser@yottadbworkshop:~$ rm -f .yottadb/r1.20_x86_64/g/yottadb.mjl_*
    yottadbuser@yottadbworkshop:~$ ipcs -m

    ------ Shared Memory Segments --------
    key        shmid      owner      perms      bytes      nattch     status

-   yottadbuser@yottadbworkshop:~$ /usr/lib/fis-gtm/V6.2-000_x86_64/gtm
+   yottadbuser@yottadbworkshop:~$ /usr/local/lib/yottadb/r1.20_x86_64/yottadb

    YDB>set ^X=$zdate($horolog,"MON DD, YEAR") ; opens database file and creates a shared memory segment